 On site you will find grass-covered ruins, a churchyard with the remains of a church, built by Norwegian merchants, and deep depressions representing the places where merchants' houses and store houses were located.

-Akureyri Museum, Nonni's house, Industrial Museum, Akureyri Toy Museum: Daily 11-17
+Akureyri Museum, Nonni's house, Industrial Museum: Daily 11-17

 Sundry Collection: Wednesday - Sunday 13:00-17:00 June 18 to August 17.